The model of operation of the drive with a DC motor

 SensedRPM = collect(SensedRPM);

-Plot the set speed and the speed received from the sensor.
+Let's plot the given speed and the speed obtained from the sensor.

 using Plots